EPCCed/epccdiscover-original/_posts/2023-01-01-how-do-you-use-a-supercomputer.md

 The computer languages used on a supercomputer are similar to those of a normal computer.
 However there are often additional options to describe how you share information and send messages between the coupled computers.

-## Post sorting

-Learn about how the post office uses algorithms used on the fastest supercomputers in the world to send you your mail!
-Learn more about mail sorting and parallel algorithms here.

-## Supercomputing word search

-How many supercomputing terms can you recognise?
-Can you find them in this word search?
-We have created two fun word searches - one for adults and one for children.